skyrocket-qy/erx/README.md

 # 🌟 erx — Structured Error Handling for Go

-`erx` is a lightweight Go library for error handling with structured codes, automatic call stack capture, and clean separation between client-facing and internal error information.
+`erx` is a lightweight Go library for error handling with structured codes, automatic call stack capture with additional context, and clean separation between client-facing and internal error information.

 ---

 ## ✨ Features

 - 🔢 **Custom Error Codes** (`Coder`) — safely expose to clients with i18n handling
+- 🧩**Extra Context** - support key-value paris or single string information on each call
 - 🧠 **Call Stack Capture** — for better debugging
 - 🔄 **Error Wrapping Helpers** — contextualize errors easily
 - 🔐 **Client vs Internal Separation** — clean boundary of what to expose